streetpea/chiaki-ng/docs/setup/automation.md

                 === "Via GUI"

-                    The connection name/SSID for your home network in Steam Deck network settings such as `StreetPea-5G`.
+                    The connection name/SSID for your home network in the client device's [i.e., Steam Deck] network settings such as `StreetPea-5G`.

             2. `<local_addr>` with local PlayStation IP